PeterC66/m4ops/NotesStandardsPractices.md

 - [configuration](https://webpack.js.org/configuration/)
 - [the-core-concepts](https://webpack.academy/p/the-core-concepts)
+- [Vue Loader](https://vue-loader.vuejs.org/) is a loader for webpack that allows you to author Vue components in a format called Single-File Components (SFCs) - .vue

   - Was using [Parcel](https://parceljs.org/) as 'no configuration'.
   - (nice but Vue CLI uses Webpack) - see [Parcel and Vue](https://parceljs.org/recipes.html)